SoftwareAG/c8y-docs/content/datahub/operating-datahub-bundle/viewing-audit-logs.md

 In the navigator, select **Auditing** and then **System log** to view the system log.

-In the action bar you can choose between log entries having status all/successful/errorneous/running, define a text filter on the log entries, and select a time period.
-Click **Apply** to get the logs with the respective settings.
+At the top of the page you have controls to choose between log entries having status all/successful/errorneous/running, define a text filter on the log entries, and select a time period.
 Use the pagination controls at the bottom of the page to navigate through the result list.

 For each log entry, the following information is provided: